OmniAIHQ/omniai-core/README.md

 | **OpenAI** | `openai` | Text, Image | [Read Docs](./src/providers/openai/README.md) |
 | **Gemini** | `gemini` | Text | Coming Soon |

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

+Check out our [Changelog](CHANGELOG.md) to see what has changed recently.

 ## License

 Apache License, Version 2.0